hoangphuong167vn/wetrip-policy/terms-of-service.md

 Your privacy is important to us.
 Our collection and use of personal information is governed by our Privacy Policy, which is incorporated into these Terms by reference.
 By using the App, you consent to the collection and use of information as described in the Privacy Policy.

-You can withdraw your consent at any time by contacting us at **takastudio92@gmail.com** or as detailed in the Privacy Policy.
+You can withdraw your consent at any time by contacting us (see Contact Us section below) or as detailed in the Privacy Policy.
 Withdrawal of consent may affect your ability to use certain features of the App.

 ---